 THE FIRST SPRING GAME

 The Varsity struggled to a 13-13 tie against a patchwork Alumni team that was expected to lose by several touchdowns.
-Who then could have predicted the offensive fireworks of six months later?
+Who on that day could have predicted the offensive fireworks that would unfold six months later?

-The same squad that could scarcely muster a first down in the opening half on this spring Saturday would make its mark in the autumn as the highest-scoring Husker team in a span of more than 40 years.
-It would finish No. 3 nationally in rushing and No. 9 in total offense.
+REYNOLDSThe same squad that could scarcely muster a first down in the opening half on this spring Saturday would make its mark in the autumn as the highest-scoring Husker team in a span of more than 40 years.
+The 1950 Cornhuskers would finish No. 3 nationally in rushing and No. 9 in total offense.
 And a home-grown halfback named Bobby Reynolds would dazzle crowds while setting an NCAA scoring record that would stand for more than 35 years.

 There was little hint of any of that on this day.
 As the Lincoln Journals Dick Becker wrote: A squad of alumni gridders, some paunchy, some aging rather rapidly, displayed to coach Bill Glassfords varsity that it has a long way to go yet.